How Professional-Grade Motion Capture Elevates VTubers

 • Tracking of multiple people with one system, as opposed to a camera per person using an iPhone or webcam.

-Stability Built for Live Shows
+Stability and Reliability for Live VTuber Performances

 Lighting changes, background clutter, and occlusion are common failure points for single-camera setups.
 If someone walks behind you, if the light shifts, or if you hold a prop too close to your face, tracking can break at the wrong moment.